HelenusDB/document/README.md

 * **Indexes**: An `Index` of the primary tale with a completely different key structure and only a reference to the primary table identifier (`Index`es don't replicate the primary table data) is maintained alongside the `PrimaryTable` via a Unit of Work.

-* **UnitOfWork**: Papyrus uses the UnitOfWork class from [HelenusDB Diago](https://github.com/HelenusDB/diago) that provides pseudo-transactions across `PrimaryTable`s, `View`s, and `Index`es.
+* **UnitOfWork**: Document uses the UnitOfWork class from [HelenusDB Diago](https://github.com/HelenusDB/diago) that provides pseudo-transactions across `PrimaryTable`s, `View`s, and `Index`es.
 There are implementations that honor various consistency levels.

-* **Repository Pattern**: The project provides a default repository implementation, `CassandraPapyrusRepository` to enable quick and easy CRUD operations for storing and retrieving PoJos on Cassandra.
+* **Repository Pattern**: The project provides a default repository implementation, `CassandraDocumentRepository` to enable quick and easy CRUD operations for storing and retrieving PoJos on Cassandra.

 * **Repository Observer**: When you need to "get in the game" of the repository, the `DocumentObserver` class can be implemented to inject your own code into the processing chain.
 The default, do-nothing implementation is `AbstractDocumentObserver` which can be extended when only a method or two need overriding.
 There is also, `EntityObserver` for when the entity contained in the document needs tweaking before or after serialization.